RichardVickerstaff/rake-n-bake/README.md

 #### :check_cucumber
 Look at SimpleCov results for Cucumber coverage in `log/coverage/features` and fail the build if not 100%

+### :fasterer
+Run the [fasterer](https://github.com/DamirSvrtan/fasterer) tool to spot performance improvements in your code

 ### :ok
 Useful at the end of any Rake tasks which test your application, it prints `***** ALL TESTS PASSED *****`.